daizutabi/ivory/docs/tutorial/callback.md

 Ivory implements a simple but powerful callback system.

-Here is the list of callback functions:
+Here is the list of callback functions in the order of invocation:

 ```python
 import ivory.core.base